contao/docs-archive/manual/en/05-system-administration/extensions.md

 ### Installing a Contao extension

-> **Warning** Even if a Contao extension can be installed, this does not mean that it is compatible with Contao 4.
-The extension you want to use must take into account the prerequisites of the version 4.

 An extension can be installed with Composer or manually.
 With Composer, the installation process is the same as a bundle except for the registration in the `app/AppKernel.php` file where the code is slightly different.